Waihi College: Crest and Motto

 The motto enshrined into the emblem reads in Latin 'Lex Nostra Fides' meaning Our Faith Is The Law.
 The motto suggests an implicit ethos expected of students to strive for greatness whilst respecting duties carried under the eternal, the natural, the human and the divine law.
 Regardless of a students background, creed, person attribute or social status, every student can achieve civic character by understanding what the motto speaks of and the truth in its message.

 Houses

 The house system of Waihi College places students into one of four houses.
 This system is used for events such as Spirit Days and Athletic.

 Academics

-The school teaches National Certificate of Educational Achievement accredited papers, including but not limited to Classical Studies, History, Music, Chemistry, Biology, Physics, English Studies, Geography, Physical Education, Māori language, Food technology, Agriculture, Graphic design, Horticulture and Mathematics.
+The school teaches National Certificate of Educational Achievement accredited papers, including but not limited to classical studies, history, music, chemistry, biology, physics, English studies, geography, physical education, Māori language, food technology, agriculture, graphic design, horticulture and mathematics.

 Sports

-The school prides itself on two main sports; Rugby Union and Netball.
+The school prides itself on two main sports; Basketball and Football.
 The school has a rich rivalry with Katikati College.
-The two schools have an annual exchange, including Rugby Union, Netball and Association Football.
+The two schools have an annual exchange, including Rugby union, Netball and Basketball.
 Katikati College is located about 25 km from Waihi College, so students take buses for transport.

-There are outdoor Cricket nets, with 3 artificial turfs available on the top field.
+The school has three artificial turf spaces along with a large upper field, with three pitches complete with goals for various sports.